nalinbhardwaj/zordle/README.md

 Some other miscellanous notes/thoughts about the Halo 2 API I couldn't fit elsewhere:

 - One quirk of the Halo 2 API is that while advice columns are referred to by offset rotations, the instance columns are referred to by absolute row numbers, which adds to some confusion.
 But this is mostly a function of these instance columns being entirely independent of the regions abstraction.
+- Note that the spreadsheet model of layouting is a very intentional choice of the Halo 2 Library.
+There are many other ways to model ZK circuits while still using them with PLONKish arithmetisation.
+For instance, Yi Sun/Jonathan Wang from the learning group used only a single column to write their circuit (the [halo2wrong](https://github.com/privacy-scaling-explorations/halo2wrong/blob/master/ecdsa/src/ecdsa.rs) repo does something similar) primarily to reduce verification cost and simplify cost-modelling.
+On the other hand, Circom developers are planning to stick to the R1CS-like circuit layout structure but just add the ability to define [custom gates](https://github.com/iden3/circom/pull/67) using PLONK.
+Ultimately, I personally think the generalised many-row many-column spreadsheet like structure is the most flexible representation amongst these, but there's definitely tradeoffs in ease-of-use vs powerfulness to be explored.
 - I love the detail and care put into debug info for the Halo 2 library.
 Coming from circom-land (where debugging detail is _quite_ lacking to say the least), Halo 2's debugging hand-holding was a breath of fresh air. :)) And I love the little parrot! 🦜

 <img width="411" alt="image" src="https://user-images.githubusercontent.com/6984346/178801659-fd532672-e03e-42e6-945f-4c1ac502da1b.png">